Vemula23/map-reduce-venkatesh/README.md

 # map-reduce-venkatesh
-This to practice the map and reduce
+This is to practice the map and reduce